 Classroom Environment.
 A statistically significant difference was observed for the percentage of teachers with an advanced degree at the elementary school level that was not observed at the middle or high school levels.
 This difference was small in magnitude (d=.27) with teachers from low poverty schools observed to have about four percent more teachers with advanced degrees than high poverty schools.
 The three-year average teacher return rates were statistically significantly greater for low poverty schools than high poverty schools with large effects for all school levels.
 The percentage of inexperienced or out-of-field teachers in core subjects did not differ significantly between low and high poverty schools at the elementary or middle school levels.
-For high schools, low poverty schools had a statistically significantly greater percentage of inexperienced or out-of-field teachers in core subjects state.
+For high schools, low poverty schools had a statistically significantly greater percentage of inexperienced or out-of-field teachers in core subjects than high poverty schools with a medium effect size.
 Examining the percentage of teacher vacancies that are unfilled for more than nine weeks, the difference between low and high poverty schools was statistically significant for middle and high schools but not for elementary schools.
 For middle and high schools, high poverty schools had significantly more teacher vacancies than low poverty schools with medium effects.
 For all school levels, teacher attendance rate did not differ significantly between low and high poverty schools with a consistent average of about 94 percent.

 Student Safety.
 Parental agreement rates on their child feeling safe in school was statically significantly greater for low poverty than for high poverty schools across all levels.
 Effects were large at the elementary and middle school levels and medium at the high school level.
 Teacher agreement rates that they feel safe at school before and after hours were significantly greater for low poverty than high poverty schools for elementary and high schools with medium effects, but were not significantly different for middle schools.
-Teacher agreement rates that rules for behavior are enforced at their school were statistically significantly greater for low poverty than high poverty schools and a medium effect for high schools.
-For all school levels, the percentage of students who had in- and out-of-school suspensions were statistically significantly greater for high poverty than low poverty schools with large effects for out-of-school suspensions.
+Teacher agreement rates that rules for behavior are enforced at their school were statistically significantly greater for low poverty than high poverty schools with large effects for elementary and middle schools and a medium effect for high schools.
+For all school levels, the percentage of students who had in- and out-of-school suspensions were statistically significantly greater for high poverty than low poverty schools with large effects for in-school suspensions and very large effects for out-of-school suspensions.